Mini Lemon Meringue Pies

 - Bake for 10 minutes, or until the meringue is golden.

-- Turn oven off, and leave pies to cool inside oven, with door open.
+- Turn oven off, and leave pies to cool inside the oven, with the door open.

-- Serve pies when completely cool - or store in refrigerator until ready to serve.
+- Serve pies when completely cool - or store in the refrigerator until ready to serve.